Formal meeting notes from all APPG sessions are shared here.

 This online event is supported jointly by the Co-Chairs and officials of the APPG for Housing and Social Mobility and the APPG for Housing in the North.
 Communities that Work and the Northern Housing Consortium provide the secretariat to the APPGs.

 ‘Green Jobs, Housing and Skills’ is our flagship joint event that reflects the APPGs’ shared interests in social housing, employment, and the green jobs agenda.
-The event will bring key sector leaders together, share research and encourage new partnerships to deliver on the opportunities presented.
+Lord Callanan will deliver the Keynote address and be joined by a broad range of Parliamentarians alongside expert panels from the Housing and Skills sectors.

 The Annual General Meeting of the APPG on Housing and Social Mobility took place on 8th June 2021.